Chopper1337/SACpy/README.md

 # Usage:

+Once you have added your account(s) and encrypted the file:

 To log in to an account you have added:

 * Run `sac.py username accountfilepassword` where "accountfilepassword" is your desired password for the file.